-Straightline code can be analyzed in a straightforward way.
 We simulate running the program in the analysis, using the flow function to compute, for each instruction in turn, the dataflow analysis information after the instruction from the information we had before the instruction.
-In our simple formulation in which we only store state information for program points after individual instructions, we can track the it using a table with a column for each variable in the program and a row for each instruction, so that the information in a cell tells us the abstract value of the column's variable immediately after the row's instruction.
-For example, consider the program:
+For such simple code, it is easy to track the analysis information using a table with a column for each program variable and a row for each program point (right, above).
+The information in a cell tells us the abstract value of the column's variable immediately after the instruction at that line (corresponding the the program points labeled with circles in the CFG).